"Penny and Dime" is the fourth episode of season 2 of Daredevil (2015).

 - Hesitation Equals Dishonesty: Played for Laughs at Josie's when Matt gets some alone time with Karen.Matt Murdock: Hey.
 You okay?Karen Page: [after a beat] Yeah.Matt Murdock: [grins widely]Karen Page: [laughs nervously] Okay, that wasn't convincing, was it?
 Ummm...[runs a hand through her hair] I don't know.
 I just uh...days like today remind me how precious life can be, y'know?

 - Right after this, Matt asks about Karen's brother, and there's a moment of hesitation before she settles on "Ummmm, he's sweet.
 He was a...good brother."
-Considering the role she had in his death, it's no wonder she's caught off guard by Matt's question.
+Considering the role she had in the car accident that killed him, it's no wonder she's caught off guard by Matt's question.

 - Improvised Weapon: In the crypt, Frank improvises a coffin lid for a ballistic shield.

 - Instant Sedation: Averted.
 Rory tries to inject a syringe into Frank's neck, and while Frank's vision does become blurry, it doesn't knock him out instantly.
 It's not until Finn's guys deploy a couple of tasers simultaneously that he goes down.

 - The Irish Mob: The Kitchen Irish are back, with a vengeance.

 - Internal Reveal: Karen discloses to Matt and Foggy the evidence she swiped from Blake Tower's desk.

 - Kick the Dog: The Irish mobsters, seeing Frank won't break, threaten the dog he rescued.

 - Laugh of Love: As soon as Matt stops Karen so that she'll turn back to face him, she stares at him for a few seconds, and they break out giggling as she realizes "Ohmigod, he wants to kiss me!"